dragoon-rs/komodo/paper.md

-The `arkworks` ecosystem [@arkworks] is probably the closest library, providing many of the necessary building blocks involved in Data Availability Sampling: prime fields, possibly paired with elliptic curves like BLS12-381 or BN254 among many others; linear algebra operations like polynomial operations and matrix operations; and polynomial commitment.
-On top of those features, **Komodo** adds Reed-Solomon encoding, tightly integrated with proof generation.
+The `arkworks` ecosystem [@arkworks] is probably the closest library, providing many of the necessary building blocks involved in Data Availability Sampling: prime fields, possibly paired with elliptic curves like BLS12-381 or BN254 among many others; linear algebra operations like polynomial operations and polynomial commitment.
+On top of those features, **Komodo** adds
+Reed-Solomon encoding, tightly integrated with proof generation.

 The Rust implementation of Reed-Solomon erasure coding [@rust-rse] provides mechanisms to encode and decode data into raw shards, using elements of finite fields $\mathbb{F}_{2^8}$ or $\mathbb{F}_{2^{16}}$, containing respectively
-$2^8$ and $2^{16}$ elements. **Komodo** adds the proving mechanisms, and makes it possible to use elements from `arkworks`' prime fields, possibly paired with elliptic curves.
+$2^8$ and $2^{16}$ elements. **Komodo** adds the proving mechanisms, and makes it possible to use elements from `arkworks`' prime fields.

 **Komodo** also adds a unified high-level API, allowing to benchmark and compare different combinations of prime fields, elliptic curves and polynomial